arthur-jacquin/edit/notes.md

 * correctness, especially
     * rules
     * what happens when multiple slash on the same line
+    * insert characters like ' on line created by `insert_line`
     * search and replace engine (extensivity)
     * `replace_characters`
 * look for unstated assumptions
-* has_been_changes, anchor, cursor, selections, ... all globals
+* selections, has_been_changes, anchor, cursor, selections, ... all globals
+* recurrent expr that should be replaced with a macro
 * possibility to make compile-time arguments
 * possibility to make "const" args
 * test other compilers